Handling Conflict with Your Boss as a New Manager is Not Easy.

 3. Asking if You Can Share Your Viewpoint

-Once you have permission, be clear and compelling.
-Link your perspective to what matters most to your boss, the company and your common goal.
+Once you have permission, be clear, and be compelling.
+Link your perspective to what matters most to your boss, the company, and your common goal.
 If you do not gain permission, schedule time to reconvene when the dust settles.

 The Bottom Line

 Whether you’re disagreeing with a boss or with a co-worker, it is critical that you remain calm and objective.
-There is nothing to be gained (and much to lose) by getting angry or being disrespectful.
+We know from people manager assessment data, that there is nothing to be gained (and much to lose) by getting angry or being disrespectful.
 In the end, you may not be in agreement, but you will have shared your thoughts and opinions openly and honestly and furthered your relationship.

 To learn more about handling conflict with your boss as a new manager, download Effective Communication – The Essential Ingredient in Any Interaction